pretamdas007/solar_flare_analysis/solar_flare_analysis/README.md

    pip install -r requirements.txt
    ```

-2. Place your GOES XRS .nc files in the `data/` directory
+2. Place your GOES XRSA and XRSB files in the `data/` directory

 3. Run the main analysis pipeline or explore the notebooks